Hillsdale College Alumni

 Will video conference with clients to make it easier

 Zach’s passion is coaching.
-After an injury derailed his athletic plans, Zach became a student coach to help develop and monitor his former teammates.
+After an injury derailed his athletic plans, Zach became a student coach to help develop and mentor his former teammates.
 During this time, Zach learned how much he enjoys working with others and watching them grow as individuals during the process of reaching their goals.

 Zach joined Trilogy Financial for two significant reasons.
 The first, because Trilogy is an independent advisory firm which allows him to work in the best interest of his clients and choose products that are best suited for his client’s needs and goals.
 Finally, Zach found Trilogy’s emphasis on the coaching relationship that advisors develop with their clients.
 With a substantial background in athletics, Zach has seen the effects good coaching has on individuals and their progress.
 In addition to helping others finally, being active in the community is very important to Zach.

-In his free time, Zach enjoys backpacking, hiking, attending concerts, reading, cooking, and playing recreational league sports.
+In his free time, Zach enjoys backpacking, hiking, attending concerts, reading, cooking and playing recreational league sports.